tanishgupta-git/expo/docs/pages/modules/overview.md

 ## Create a new module

-To create a new Expo module from scratch, make the new directory and run `npm create expo-module` or `yarn create expo-module` inside.
+To create a new Expo module from scratch, just run `yarn create expo-module` or `npm create expo-module`.
 The script will ask you a few questions and then generate the native Expo module along with the example app for iOS and Android that uses your new module.

 ## Use the Expo Module API in an existing React Native library